hashicorp/terraform-aws-consul/README.md

 This repo contains a Blueprint for how to deploy a [Consul](https://www.consul.io/) cluster on [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/).
 Consul is a distributed, highly-available tool that you can use for service discovery and key/value storage.
-A Consul cluster typically includes a small number of server nodes, which are responsible for being part of the [concensus quorum](https://www.consul.io/docs/internals/consensus.html), and a larger number of client nodes, which you typically run alongside your apps:
+A Consul cluster typically includes a small number of server nodes, which are responsible for being part of the [consensus quorum](https://www.consul.io/docs/internals/consensus.html), and a larger number of client nodes, which you typically run alongside your apps: